More Than Just Pizza: What is Naples, Italy Known For?

 A visit to Naples wouldn’t be complete without paying homage to Mount Vesuvius and the ancient city of Pompeii.
 Standing guard over the bay of Naples, Mount Vesuvius is a reminder of nature’s power.
 Its infamous eruption in 79 AD buried the nearby city of Pompeii under a blanket of ash and pumice, preserving it in time for future generations to discover.

 Walking through the streets of Pompeii is like stepping back in time.
-From the grandeur of the amphitheater to the mystique of the ancient forum, every corner tells a story of daily life in a bustling Roman city.
-The haunting plaster casts of the volcano’s victims serve as a reminder of the city’s tragic fate, frozen in their final moments for eternity.
+From the amphitheater to the ancient forum, every corner tells a story of daily life in a bustling Roman city.
+The haunting plaster casts of the volcano’s victims serve as a reminder of the city’s tragic fate.

 Walking along the streets of Pompeii and taking in its remarkable history is really an unforgettable experience.
 Photo credit: Nick Hubbard